 - Smile tally.
 I say this first, because “keep a smile” is something that’s been said to me as long as I can remember.
 Keep a count (to yourself) of how many smiles you can give, and how many you receive.
-You could partner with a sibling and make it a friendly competition.
+You could partner with a sibling, friend, or parent, and make it a friendly competition.

 - Leave a book and a note in Little Free Libraries.
 Write on the note how much you enjoyed the book, or your favorite character.
 A personal recommendation is always a nice surprise.